In this article:

 Thus, naturally, running a high temperature is also a characteristic symptom of early-stage COVID-19, which may or may not be accompanied by other symptoms such as dry cough and shortness of breath.
 (1)

-I did not go to the doctor.
+I actually did not go to the doctor.
 I was recovering fine at home and I took over-the-counter medications.
-I did not believe that I had the coronavirus as I had no respiratory symptoms:
+I did not believe that I had the coronavirus as – I had no respiratory symptoms: no cough, no shortness of breath, and no tightness in my chest.

 I also didn’t receive a call about the positive test result until after I recovered.
 I took a test only after several of my friends who went to the party grew frustrated that they were not tested for the coronavirus when they went to their doctors.